 \subsection{Benchmark}

-In this first experiment, we benchmark RobustSleepNet using the 3 training settings described in section \ref{sec:problem_def} on each dataset and compare with the literature.
-In the LFS and FT settings, the training is done using a k-fold split.
-We used 3 folds for the larger datasets SHHS, MROS, and MESA and 5 folds for the other datasets to have enough training examples and to ensure fast training.
-We use the model trained in DT as the pre-trained model for FT.
-We split Sleep-EDF subject-wise so that two records on the same subjects are in the same split.
-In the DT setting, 70\% of the training records from the source datasets are used to train the model and the 30\% remaining are used for validation.
-We select a subset of 250 records for the larger datasets (MESA, MROS, SHHS).
-Doing so, we pretrain the model using a similar proportion of records from each of the datasets.
+In this first experiment, we benchmark RobustSleepNet using the three training settings described in section \ref{sec:problem_def} on each dataset.
+We are interested in comparing the DT performance and FT performance of RobustSleepNet with its LFS performance.
+The latter being the one commonly used in the literature.
+We also provide values from the literature as references.

+In the DT setting, we train and validate the model on seven datasets out of the eight datasets.
+The seven datasets are the source datasets.
+We evaluate the model on the remaining target dataset.
+In the DT setting, we use 70\% of the training records from the source datasets to train the model, and we use the 30\% remaining for validation.
+We select a subset of 250 records for the larger datasets (MESA, MrOS, SHHS) to have a similar proportion of records from each of the datasets during training.
 We select the 250 records with the highest macro F1 in the LFS setting.
 This selection discards records with poor quality or scoring.
-The model is trained using 896 records from the source datasets for each target dataset.